Natural disasters cost world $250B in 2023, German insurer says - UPI.com

 Jan.
-9 (UPI) -- Natural disasters cost world nations $250 billion in 2023 as climate change churned up dangerous and deadly weather across the globe, according to a study released Thursday.
+9 (UPI) -- Natural disasters cost nations $250 billion in 2023 as climate change churned up dangerous and deadly weather across the globe, according to a study released Tuesday.

 The report largely blames climate change for powerful weather events that delivered havoc to nearly every corner of the world in 2023.